skit-ai/N-Best-ASR-Transformer/README.md

 ## Citation

-If you use our work, please cite our work
+If you use our work, please cite

 ```
 @misc{ganesan2021nbest,